 You’ve heard them.
-That friend, relative, or coworker of yours who is continually bad-mouthing their spouse.
+That friend, relative, or coworker of yours who will continually criticize their spouse.
 It may sound like they are just joking, but there is usually a tinge of truth to the words they say and they want you to know it.

 They are trying to draw you into the conversation and make you share all the bad stuff about your spouse too.
 They want to hear that your spouse is just as bad as theirs.

-Don’t let them pull you down with them.
+Don’t let them pull you down with them and tempt you to criticize your spouse.
 Criticizing your spouse in public is a dangerous road to explore.
 It’s not just harmless banter with your friends.

 One of the mindsets for a successful marriage is the mindset of preference or the “my spouse is the most awesome person ever” mindset.
 When you talk about your spouse in public, you expose the level of preference you have for them.
 If you speak well of them, you make it obvious to the people you talk to that your spouse is indeed your favorite person.
 You let your friends know that you love your spouse and that they are the person you would rather spend the most time with.

 However, when you talk negatively about your spouse to others, whether you know it or not, you are indicating to your friends that he is not acceptable to you in some way.
 You are not showing any preference for your spouse over others.

 When we were little, one of the sayings we learned was “Sticks and stones will break my bones, but names will never hurt me.”
 My mother told me to say that all the time.
 As adults, we know that is not true.
 The words that people speak to us and about us can cause a great deal of emotional damage.